OSR - Meet the team

 Dr Anastasia Frantsuzova

 Anastasia has been a statistician for ecological and environmental applications at BioSS since 2021, and works in the Offshore Renewables group for a part of her time.
-So far, her work has focused on effects of offshore renewable developments on seabirds, with a particular interest in statistical emulation and applications of expert elicitation.
+So far, her work has focused on the potential effects of offshore renewable developments on seabirds, with a particular interest in statistical emulation and applications of expert elicitation.

 Dr Ana Couto